kauemendes/devops-test/OUTCOME.md

 # OUTCOMES

+## Summary

+This document outlines the steps taken to create a CI/CD pipeline for a Django application using Docker, AWS CDK, and GitHub Actions.
+It includes containerizing the application, provisioning infrastructure, setting up CI/CD workflows, and suggestions for improvements.

-## My toughts and concerns
+## My Thoughts and Concerns

 To achieve the goal of creating a CI/CD pipeline for a Django application using Docker, AWS CDK, and GitHub Actions, I followed a structured approach.
 This approach ensures that the infrastructure is provisioned automatically, the application is containerized, and the deployment process is fully automated.

-1. Containerizing the Django Application
+### 1. Containerizing the Django Application

 The first step was to containerize the Django application using Docker.
 This ensures that the application runs consistently across different environments.
 I created a Dockerfile that:

-    - Uses a python:3.9-slim base image for a lightweight environment.
+- Uses a `python:3.9-slim` base image for a lightweight environment.
 - Sets up the necessary environment variables for development and production.
-    - Installs the application dependencies from requirements.txt.
+- Installs the application dependencies from `requirements.txt`.
 - Exposes port 8000 for the Django application.
-    - Includes a HEALTHCHECK to monitor the application's health.
+- Includes a `HEALTHCHECK` to monitor the application's health.

-For development, I enhanced the Dockerfile to include debugging tools like debugpy and enabled auto-reloading using Django's runserver command.
+For development, I enhanced the Dockerfile to include debugging tools like `debugpy` and enabled auto-reloading using Django's `runserver` command.

 **Extra Information**: I encountered an issue with CloudFormation getting stuck in the CREATE phase for the Service.
-Due to time constraints, I had to directly modify the source code to override the ALLOWED_HOST setting.
+Due to time constraints, I had to directly modify the source code to override the `ALLOWED_HOST` setting.
 This is not the best approach, but it was necessary to meet the deadline.

-2. Provisioning Infrastructure with AWS CDK
+### 2. Provisioning Infrastructure with AWS CDK

 Next, I used AWS CDK (Cloud Development Kit) for the first time to define the infrastructure as code.
 I had never experienced this tool before, and it was my first contact with this type of IaC.
 The infrastructure includes:

-**Resources Created by infra/lib/infra-stack.ts**:
+**Resources Created by `infra/lib/infra-stack.ts`**:

 - Amazon Elastic Container Registry (ECR) repository
 - Amazon Elastic Container Service (ECS) cluster